k4kishore/sample-repo/kube-deployment.md

   Progressing     True    ReplicaSetUpdated
   ReplicaFailure  True    FailedCreate
 <...>
-If you run kubectl get deployment nginx-deployment -o yaml, the Deployment status is similar to this:
+If you run `kubectl get deployment nginx-deployment -o yaml`, the Deployment status is similar to this:

 status:
   availableReplicas: 2